 The University of Colorado Boulder offers 10-week summer research internships for rising juniors and seniors through the Summer Multicultural Access to Research Training (SMART) program.
+For 2024, SMART begins Monday, June 3rd and ends Friday, August 9th.
 The program aims to improve access to STEM research for students from groups that are underrepresented in science, math and engineering, including racial/ethnic minorities, first-generation college students, Pell grant recipients, individuals with disabilities, and students who have overcome significant challenges in pursuit of higher education.

 Interns may conduct research in 18 academic areas.
 These areas include: